aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dgn-export-options/export-embedded-dgn/_index.md

 - **Can I customize the output?** Yes – you can select layouts, set rasterization options, and control PDF settings.

 ## What is “export CAD to PDF”?

-Exporting CAD to PDF means taking a native CAD file (such as DWG or DGN) and generating a PDF document that faithfully represents the original geometry.
-The PDF can be viewed on any platform without needing CAD software, making it ideal for sharing, printing, or archiving.
+Export CAD to PDF converts a native CAD drawing (DWG, DGN, etc.) into a PDF file that retains the original vector geometry, layers, and layout, allowing anyone to view, print, or share the design without CAD software.
+This transformation produces a platform‑independent document that looks identical at any zoom level, making it ideal for collaboration and archival.

 ## Why use Aspose.CAD for Java to convert DGN to PDF?

+Aspose.CAD for Java provides a pure‑Java solution that eliminates the need for external CAD tools, ensures exact vector fidelity in the resulting PDFs, and offers extensive configuration options such as layout selection, DPI control, and font embedding, making it ideal for both simple and enterprise‑scale conversion tasks.

-- **No external dependencies** – works purely in Java.
+- **No external dependencies** – works purely in Java on any OS.
 - **Preserves vector data** – PDFs remain crisp at any zoom level.
 - **Fine‑grained control** – choose specific layouts, set rasterization DPI, and embed fonts.
-- **Enterprise‑ready** – supports large files, batch processing, and licensing options.
+- **Enterprise‑ready** – supports files up to **2 GB**, batch processing of thousands of drawings, and flexible licensing.

 ## Prerequisites

 Before we dive in, ensure you have the following:

 - **Java Development Environment** – JDK 8 or higher installed and configured.
 - **Aspose.CAD for Java** – download the latest JAR from [here](https://releases.aspose.com/cad/java/).

 ## Import Packages

-To get started, you need to import the necessary classes in your Java project.
-Add the following import statements to your source file:
+The `import` statements bring the required Aspose.CAD classes into scope.
+`Image` is the core class that represents any rasterizable CAD file, while `PdfOptions` and `RasterizationOptions` let you fine‑tune the PDF output.
+`CadRasterizationOptions` specifies rasterization parameters such as DPI, page size, and layout for CAD rendering.

 ```java
 import java.io.FileNotFoundException;